Honor Code and Rules of the School of Law

 Faculty, staff, and students have a responsibility to uphold the principles of academic integrity, and to create an environment that encourages honesty and an open discussion of integrity.
 Students in the School of Law are expected to exhibit the same qualities of honesty, responsibility, and respect for the rights of others that are demanded of members of the legal profession.

 Each student has a responsibility to uphold the spirit of the Honor Code.
 When a student has reason to believe that a violation of the Code has occurred or will occur soon, he or she has a duty to report the matter to the Dean or the designated faculty Honor Code Investigator.
-A student who fails to report a suspected violation may violate the Student Code of Professional Conduct.
+A student who fails to report a suspected violation may violate this Code.
 If a student reports a suspected violation to a faculty or staff member and that person also has reason to believe that a violation of the Code has occurred or will occur soon, the faculty or staff member has a duty to report it to the Dean or the Honor Code Investigator.
 To avoid concerns about the confidentiality of a conversation, faculty and staff members should inform students of the faculty or staff member's duty to report.

 The Honor Code applies to all students admitted to Texas Tech University School of Law.
 Students are responsible for their conduct at the law school; they also will be responsible for their off-campus and virtual and online conduct when the law school's programs, activities, or reputation, the student's ability to practice law, or the professional well-being of other School of Law students, faculty, or staff are implicated.

-The Honor Code governs conduct related to integrity and academic endeavors at all times C from submission of an application for admission through graduation.
+The Honor Code governs conduct related to integrity and academic endeavors at all times from submission of an application for admission through graduation.
 If an Honor Code matter is pending when a student is scheduled to graduate, the student's degree may be withheld at least until the matter is resolved.
 An investigation may arise regarding a graduate when the conduct in question arose before graduation.
 A finding of a violation that occurred before a student graduated may result in the revocation of a degree previously awarded.

 Law students are held to standards beyond those of other students at the University because they intend to enter a profession that has high expectations of character and ethical behavior.